 - All milongas – NOK 1000.

 It is not possible to buy pass for single milongas.

 Don’t miss the opportunity to buy the exclusive t-shirt as proof of your effort this weekend.

 «If you want heaven, go to Hell for 3 days»

 Eva-Lena Ahlberg (Linköping, Sweden)

 «Already from the beginning, when I started dancing tango, I was fascinated by the music.
 My first DJ-job was in 2007 and since then I was stuck.
 I’m playing regularly at milonga La Barranca in Linköping, but also at different venues in Sweden and Norway.
 I play classical tango music from the 20s to the 40s with cortinas.
 The music is of course prepared before the milonga, but I make the final playlist along the way.
 Every milonga is unique with its flow, rhytm and taste!
-This is my second performance in Hell.»
+This is my third performance in Hell.»

 DJ Nisse (Linköping, Sweden)

 DJ Nisse from Linköping in Sweden will be our new DJ on Saturday night.
 He is one of our regular DJ that has been in Trondheim many, many times.
 DJ Nisse mostly plays the “golden age” tandas with plenty of playfulness and romance in it.
 He also loves a good beat and finding good compositions within every single tanda.
-We are looking forward to listening to your music in Hell!
+We are looking forward to listening to your music for the second time in Hell!

 A small, intimate milonga or a big festival, it is always exciting for me to play my mix of classical gems for social dancing.
 Rhythmical, lyrical, romantical and dramatical tones that make the feet eager and the hearts warm.
 A kick for me as a DJ is to play music that fills the floor with delighted dancers, tanda after tanda, all the way until «La Comparcita».